French Market Analysis

 Evolution of demand and production mix

-In September 2024, electricity consumption in France during peaks in demand averaged 48.4 GW.
-This is slightly below the average during daily peaks seen in September last year, which was at 49.1 GW.
-Possible causes may include energy sobriety measures and relatively limited industrial activity keeping demand relatively low despite increased electrification.
-The peak electricity demand in September was reached on Thursday, September 26, at 51.2 GW, 3.1 GW lower than summer’s peak and well below the levels seen in winter (e.g., 83.5 GW in January).
+In October 2024, electricity consumption in France during peaks in demand averaged 51.7 GW.
+The peak electricity demand in October was reached on Thursday, October 31, at 55.5 GW, 3.1 GW higher than September’s peak but well below the levels seen in winter (e.g., 83.5 GW in January).

-September was, therefore, characterised by stable renewable power, with an average of 26.7 GW during maxima, equal to July-August levels.
-However, the contributions from various renewable sources differed between these periods.
-Finally, France was a net exporter of electricity, exceeding the net 8 GW of exports most of September.
+Finally, France was a net exporter of electricity, exceeding the net 8 GW of exports most of October.

 Gas